Autodesk/synthesis/tutorials/CodeSimulation.md

 When the timer elapses or the test is manually stopped, you're provided the option to reset the robot for another test.

-## Video Walkthrough

-Watch the video below to walk through setting up code simulation with SyntheSim.

 ## Need More Help?

 If you need help with anything regarding Synthesis or it's related features please reach out through our